 General

-As mentioned in the note of [ECSS-Q-80] clause 6.2.2.3 [ECSS-Q-30-02] provides implementation requirements and a step-by-step procedure for the implementation of a Failure Modes, Effects and Criticality Analysis.
+As mentioned in the note of [ECSS-Q-80] clause 6.2.2.3, [ECSS-Q-30-02] provides implementation requirements and a step-by-step procedure for the implementation of a Failure Modes and Effects Analysis.
 Therefore, the procedure is not repeated in this handbook.

-However, in order to apply [ECSS-Q-30-02] for the execution of a SFMECA, specific considerations need to be taken into account.
-The following paragraphs address these considerations and the resulting modifications to the [ECSS-Q-30-02] approach for a SMFECA.
+However, in order to apply [ECSS-Q-30-02] for the execution of a SFMEA, specific considerations need to be taken into account.
+The following sections address these considerations and complement the [ECSS-Q-30-02] approach for a SMFEA.

 Software level

-The detailed requirements for the system FMECA contained in [ECSS-Q-30-02] 4.6e, requires that the software is analysed using only the functional approach.
+The detailed requirement 4.6.f for the system FMEA contained in [ECSS-Q-30-02] specifies that the software be analysed using only the functional approach.

-The SFMECA is instead a software-level analysis, and as such it is performed at different level of software decomposition, from the specification down to the architectural design, detailed design and even source code, if necessary.
+The SFMEA is instead a software-level analysis, and as such it is performed at different levels of software decomposition, from the specification down to the architectural design, detailed design and even source code, if necessary.

-If the SFMECA is one of the techniques applied in a Software Criticality Analysis (ref.
+If the SFMEA is one of the techniques applied in a Software Criticality Analysis (ref.
 [ECSS-Q-80] clause 6.2.2.3) to determine the criticality of individual software components, then it is normally performed at specification/architectural design level.
-The level of software decomposition should be the lowest one for which it makes sense to assign different criticality categories to different software components.
-The potential failure propagation between components of different criticality (ref.
-[ECSS-Q-80] clause 6.2.3.1) and the possibility to introduce segregation and partitioning between components should be taken into consideration when deciding the software decomposition level to which the SFMECA is performed.
-In fact, there is no point in classifying two software components at different criticality categories if failure propagation between them cannot be prevented (see section 5.2.3.3)
+The level of software decomposition is then the lowest one for which it makes sense to assign different criticality categories to different software components.
+It is also important that the potential failure propagation between components of different criticality (ref.
+[ECSS-Q-80] clause 6.2.2.10) and the possibility to introduce segregation and partitioning between components are taken into consideration when deciding the software decomposition level to which the SFMEA is performed.
+In fact, there is no point in classifying two software components at different criticality categories if failure propagation between them cannot be prevented (see section 5.2.3.3).

-The SFMEA/SFMECA can be executed at a deeper level (detailed design, in extreme cases source code) as a means to improve and/or to verify the dependability and safety of critical software (ref.
+The SFMEA can be executed at a lower level (e.g. detailed design) as a means to improve and/or to verify the dependability and safety of critical software (ref.
 [ECSS-Q-80] clause 6.2.3.2).
-In this case, if SFMECA is applied, the criticality classification of failures can be used to prioritize them (see e.g. [JPL D-28444]).
-For the performance of this detailed SFMEA/SFMECA, [FMEA-IEEE-2000] requires existence of a design description of the software at least to the level of pseudo-code.
-The fault of each variable and algorithm of the software can then be postulated, and the effect of the corresponding errors trough the code and the output signal can be traced, in order to determine whether the propagation of these errors to the system can have intolerable consequences.
-The ultimate goal of this detailed analysis is to ensure that all potential software failure modes of the already designed critical software are analyzed, and that corrective actions are implemented to eliminate or reduce the probability of occurrence of the software errors, and/or to compensate/mitigate their consequences on the system.
+In this case, if SFMEA is applied, the severity classification of failures can be used to prioritize them.
+For the performance of this detailed SFMEA, [FMEA-IEEE-2000] requires existence of a design description of the software at least at the level of pseudo-code.
+The fault of each variable and algorithm of the software can then be postulated, and the effect of the corresponding errors through the code and the output signals can be traced, in order to determine whether the propagation of these errors to the system can have intolerable consequences.
+The ultimate goal of this detailed analysis is to ensure that all potential software failure modes of the already designed critical software are analysed, and that corrective actions are implemented to eliminate software errors or reduce their likelihood of occurrence, and/or to compensate/mitigate their consequences on the system.

+For highly critical applications, it might be necessary to confirm assumptions made during early phases of the project by cross-checking with the actual implementation of the code.

 Failure modes

-Although not always straightforward, an effort should be made to identify independent items within the software, and to analyze those.
-Failure modes should be identified in relation with the functionalities of the item being analyzed, i.e. no/wrong implementation of a software requirement, or no/wrong implementation of a functionality of an architectural software component.
+Although not always straightforward, it is expected that an effort is made to identify independent items within the software, and to analyse them.
+Failure modes are identified in relation with the functionalities of the item being analysed, i.e. no/wrong implementation of a software requirement, or no/wrong implementation of a functionality of an architectural software component.

-In general, failure modes should be postulated considering at least the following events:
+In general, failure modes are postulated considering at least the following events:

 functionality not performed;